mbyrne805/finet/README.md

 ## 4. High Level Requirement

 Search for a stock to retrieve summary stock data (MEMBER).
-Save the stock as a node entity in the database and establish relationships between the stock and one or more of the above-specified pre-made tags (MEMBER).
+Save the stock as a node entity in the database and establish relationships between the stock and one or more tags such as those specified above (MEMBER).
 Save the stock as a node entity in the database along with one or more of any previously saved stocks in the database to establish relationships between the stocks (Member).
 Visualize the stock network data on a page within the UI (Member).